AnyObject/homebridge-photon-garagedoor/README.md

 * "url": Don't change (required)
 * "doorStateChangedEventName": Don't change if using sample-garageDoor.ino (required)
 * "doorOpenCloseFunctionName": Don't change if using sample-garageDoor.ino (required)
-* "doorIsClosedVariableName": Don't change if using sample-garageDoor.ino (required)
+* "doorOpenSensorVariableName": Don't change if using sample-garageDoor.ino (required)